Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Introduction

-We evaluate the ability of \sys to identify relevant tables given natural questions as input using existing state-of-the-art benchmarks and comparing the results with state of the art approaches---\textsf{OpenDTR} \cite{herzig2021open} and \textsf{GTR} \cite{wang2021retrieving}.
+We evaluate the ability of \sys to identify relevant tables using existing state-of-the-art benchmarks and comparing the results with state of the art approaches---\textsf{OpenDTR} \cite{herzig2021open} and \textsf{GTR} \cite{wang2021retrieving}.
 We show that \sys outperforms other approaches on previously unseen data repositories, and that it matches and sometimes outperforms them even when expensive-to-collect training data is provided to the other baselines, demonstrating the quality of the synthesized training dataset.
-We also evaluate the impact of the new row-wise complete graph table representation, the new relevance model, and the use of Bayesian networks for efficient training data generation.
-Finally, we analyze system-oriented aspects of \sys, including its runtime performance and reliance on different types of retrieval indexes to give a full account of the system characteristics.
+We also evaluate the impact of the new row-wise complete graph table representation, the new relevance model, and the use of Bayesian networks for efficient training data generation, which may be of independent interest.
+Finally, we analyze system-oriented aspects of \sys, including its runtime performance and reliance on different types of retrieval indexes to give a full account of the system characteristics and the effectiveness of the optimizations we implement, which reduces storage footprint by 4x and encoding time by 10x, while yielding sub-second inference times, offering interactive search to users.

-\mypar{Related Work} The data management community has made much progress in NL2SQL interfaces \cite {li2014nalir, utama2018end}: how to translate a natural question into a SQL query that can be evaluated against a database.
-In contrast, we concentrate on the data discovery problem: we do not need to translate natural questions to SQL, instead, we generate SQL from tables and then text from SQL to automatically generate training data.